PIRA: Preference-Oriented Instruction-Tuned Reward Models with Dual Aggregation: Abstract

 \section{Abstract}

-Reward models are crucial for aligning Large Language Models (LLMs) with human preferences but face two representative challenges.
-First, traditional discriminative reward models usually concatenate questions and responses directly as input, resulting in low data efficiency.
-Second, reward models are vulnerable to reward overoptimization.
-We propose \textbf{PIRA}, a training paradigm addressing these issues through three strategies: (1) Reformulating question–answer pairs into preference-based instructions for clearer and more explicit task specification, (2) aggregating rewards from diverse preference tasks to reduce bias and improve robustness, and (3) averaging value-head outputs under varying dropout rates to stabilize rewards.
-Extensive experiments have demonstrated the effectiveness of PIRA.
+Reward models are pivotal for aligning Large Language Models (LLMs) with human preferences.
+Existing approaches face two key limitations: Discriminative reward models require large-scale annotated data, as they cannot exploit the preference instruction-following capability of LLMs available to generative reward models.
+Moreover, reward models are particularly prone to reward overoptimization, where LLMs exploit weaknesses in the reward function instead of improving true alignment.
+We introduce \textbf{PIRA}, a training paradigm that integrates three complementary strategies to address these challenges: (1) reformulating question–answer pairs into preference-task instructions to explicitly leverage LLMs’ preference instruction-following capability, (2) averaging the rewards aggregated from diverse preference-task instructions for each sample, which mitigates task-specific bias and enhances robustness across evaluation perspectives, and (3) averaging outputs from the value head under different dropout rates to stabilize reward estimation.
+Experiments on public datasets show that PIRA improves performance considerably, enhances generalization, and effectively mitigates reward overoptimization.